OpenNSP/glow-svc/README.md

 </div>

-## Announcement

-The purpose of this project was to enable developers to have their beloved anime characters perform singing tasks.
-The developers' intention was to focus solely on fictional characters and avoid any involvement of real individuals, anything related to real individuals deviates from the developer's original intention.

 ## Disclaimer

 The project is [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc) non-end-to-end version, Acoustic model is [Glow-TTS](https://github.com/jaywalnut310/glow-tts), is currently a Beta version, there are a lot of bug (didn't even change the Readme).